iamsuryasonar/webdev-notes/React.md

 Custom Hooks are more of a convention than a feature.
 If a function’s name starts with ”use” and it calls other Hooks, we say it is a custom Hook.

+>Note: We could reuse some stateful logic between components using Higher-order component and render-prop.
+Custom Hooks also let us do this.

 ### Q. forwardRef?

 -> forwardRef lets your component expose a DOM node to the parent component with a ref.